What To Do If Your Pet

 artificial tear gel (to lubricate eyes after flushing)

-mild greasecutting dishwashing liquid (for bathing an animal after skin contamination)
+mild greasecutting dishwashing liquid (for bathing an animal after skin

 forceps (to remove stingers)